houlz0507/linux-xoclv2/Documentation/fpga/xrt.rst

 partition node
 --------------

-The partition node is created and added to system device tree when driver creates a new partition.
-It is compatible with 'simple-bus' which is a transparent bus node defined by linux kernel.
+The partition node is created and added to the system device tree when the driver creates a new partition.
+It is compatible with ``simple-bus`` which is a transparent bus node defined by Linux kernel.
 The partition node is used for translating the address of underneath endpoint to CPU address.

 endpoint node
 -------------

-During partition creation, xrt driver unflatten the partition metadata and adds all the endpoint nodes under the partition node on system device tree.
+During the partition creation, xrt driver un-flattens the partition metadata and adds all the endpoint nodes under the partition node to the system device tree.
-Eventually, all the endpoint nodes will be populated by existing platform device and OF infrastrure.
+Eventually, all the endpoint nodes will be populated by the existing platform device and OF infrastructure.
 This means a platform device will be created for each endpoint node.
-And the platform driver will be bound based on 'compatible' property defined in endpoint node.
+The platform driver will be bound based on the ``compatible`` property defined in the endpoint node.

 Alveo Platform Overview
 =======================